SoftUni-Internal/interactive-content/EN/01-Arrays/03-Array-Iteration.md

 [video src="https://videos.softuni.org/hls/01.fundamentals-functions-and-arrays/02.JS-Fundamentals-Arrays/EN/02.JS-Fundamentals-Arrays-23-24-for-of-loops-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-The `for..of` loop is used to iterate over any iterable object but cannot be used to  access its indexes.
+The "**for..of**" loop is used to iterate over any iterable object but cannot be used to  access its indexes.

 ``` js live
 const cars = ['Nio', 'Tesla', 'Xpeng'];